Implement server-driven Payments

 The following diagram shows how a tokenized Payment flow works by using the Checkout Transactions API.
 This flow lets you trigger secure, headless Payments-such as for Subscriptions or phone orders—by reusing a stored Payment token without involving the Checkout UI:

-Even though the Transactions API bypasses the visual Checkout UI, it still uses the same underlying Payment lifecycle as a standard Checkout Session, including Authorization, Payment capture, Authorization cancellation, and Refund. commercetools Checkout tracks and manages these stages.
+Even though the Transactions API bypasses the visual Checkout UI, the Transactions API still uses the same underlying Payment lifecycle as a standard Checkout Session, including Authorization, Payment capture, Authorization cancellation, and Refund. commercetools Checkout tracks and manages these stages.

 This consistency ensures the following benefits: